jerrylee17/CMPE131G9_Inventory/README.md

 4. Users have different credentials that allow them to access high level features that modify database.
 5. Click on one the options displayed in the navigation bar to access a feature.

+# Testing:
+  All tests are located in the testing folder, which is in the main repository folder.
+  They can be run by using the command pytest in the terminal

 # Main features

 **1. Login Page.**